When Public Safety is at Stake

 Mass Alert allows simultaneous delivery of text messages in real time to millions of mobile users within a specified geographical area, without overloading network resources.

-Our Mass Alert Solution (MAS) is based on Cell Broadcast, a well-established and highly efficient medium for mass distribution of alerts to mobile subscribers.
-It’s configurable to any operator system, with minimum set-up time and may be customized to any infrastructure.
+Our Mass Alert Solution (MAS) is based on Cell Broadcast together with sms alerting, which is a well-established and highly efficient medium for mass distribution of alerts to mobile subscribers.
+It’s configurable to any operator system, with minimal set-up time and may be customized to any infrastructure.

-Governments can broadcast messages on their own channel with little or negligible network load.
-This ensures messages can be broadcast even in emergency situations on different communication channels, even when networks are heavily congested.
+Governments & operators can broadcast messages on their own channel with little or negligible network load.
+This ensures messages can be broadcasted even in emergency situations on different communication channels, even when networks are heavily congested.

 Beyond alerts, Mass Alert can also be used for citizen alert services and may be combined with our LiveScreen managed service to generate revenue with location based advertising and interactive content discovery.